Hexvortex/cointiplySeleniumBot/README.md

 ```
 https://github.com/mozilla/geckodriver/releases/tag/v0.29.0
 ```
-Note: Download google chrome webDriver if you are using google chrome.Personally i haven't test it on google chrome.
+Note: Download google chrome webDriver if you are using google chrome.Personally i haven't tested it on google chrome.

 ### Installation